 The Famous Grouse is a beautiful blend, the most popular in Scotland, anchored around malts from The Macallan and Highland Park.
 Fruity and floral, The Grouse mingles well with the honey and tea, if you are in need of a little caffeinated pick-me up.

-Woodford Reserve is our go-to bourbon.
+Woodford Reserve is a fantastic go-to bourbon.
 It works in damn near any whiskey cocktail you can come up with and that’s why it’s is an anchor on our bar.
 Woodford is great in a Toddy thanks to it’s rich melange of citrus and cinnamon.

 Wild Turkey Rare Breed